Strappado

-The proper application of the strappado technique causes permanent visible damage.
-The levels of pain and resistance vary by victim depending on the victim's weight and any additional weights added to the body.
-It is not, as Samuel Johnson erroneously entered in A Dictionary of the English Language, a "chastisement by blows."
+The proper application of the strappado technique causes permanent but not visible damage.
+The levels of pain and resistance vary by victim depending on the victim's weight and on any additional weights added to the body.
+It is not, as Samuel Johnson erroneously entered in A Dictionary of the English Language, a "chastisement by blows".

 Variants

 There are three variants of this torture.
 In the first, victims have their arms tied behind their backs; a large rope is then tied to the wrists and passed over a pulley, beam or a hook on the roof.
 The torturer pulls on this rope until the victim is hanging from the arms.
 Since the hands are tied behind the victim's back, this will cause a very intense pain and possible dislocation of the arms.
 The full weight of the subject's body is then supported by the extended and internally rotated shoulder sockets.
 While the technique shows no external injuries, it can cause long-term nerve, ligament or tendon damage.
 The technique typically causes brachial plexus injury, leading to paralysis or loss of sensation in the arms.
+Prolonged suspension may eventually cause infarction of the muscles of the shoulder and chest wall and subsequent rhabdomyolysis, acute kidney injury, and eventual death.

-The second variation, known as squassation, is similar to the first, but a series of drops are added, meaning that the victim is allowed to drop until his or her fall is suddenly checked by the rope.
+The second variation, known as squassation, is similar to the first, but a series of drops are added, meaning that the victim is allowed to drop until their fall is suddenly checked by the rope.
 In addition to the damage caused by the suspension, the painful jerk would cause major stress to the extended and vulnerable arms, leading to broken shoulders.
 It is believed that this form of strappado was employed on Niccolò Machiavelli during his 1513 imprisonment after allegedly conspiring against the Medici family in Florence, who were also his primary patrons.

 In the third variant, the victim's hands are tied to the front.
 The victim is also hung from the hands, but the ankles are tied and a heavy weight is attached to them.
 This will cause pain and possible damage not only to the arms, but also to the legs and hips.

 History

 According to William Godwin, Girolamo Savonarola was tortured by strappado multiple times before being put to death in a trial by ordeal (fire).
 However, Savonarola apparently renounced his confessions after being tortured, and he was sentenced to be burned at the stake.
-This device was thought to be used during the Salem witch trials of Salem, Massachusetts in 1692 to torture accused witches.